Sequatchie County, Tennessee

 The 12th Judicial District has published Local Rules which control the day to day procedures of the Court including such things as setting cases for trial, exhibits, dispositive motions, etc. The Local Rules can be found here.

 Here is the statistical court data for the past few years for Sequatchie County: for the 2011-2012 reporting period, 18 injury or death cases were filed in Sequatchie County, but none of those cases actually went to trial.
 In 2012-2013, 16 tort cases were filed in Sequatchie County and 1 tort case went to trial.
 But, the injured party lost that single trial.
 In 2013-2014, 22 tort cases were filed but none were tried.
 In 2014-2015, there was a drop in the number of tort case filed to just 12 and again none were tried.
 For 2015-2016, 14 tort cases were filed, and again there were none tried.
 During the 2016-2017 reporting period, only 8 cases were filed and one was tried.
 The injury victim lost that trial.
 In 2017-2018, there was an increase in the number of cases filed with 24 but none were tried.
 The 2018-2019 reporting period again saw an increase in cases with 27 but again none were tried.
+The last year referenced for this data is the 2018-2019 reporting period.

 Why You Should Hire Us